apache/spark/docs/ml-guide.md

 </div>

-## Example: Model Selection via Cross-Validation
+## Example: model selection via cross-validation

 An important task in ML is *model selection*, or using data to find the best model or parameters for a given task.
 This is also called *tuning*.
 `Pipeline`s facilitate model selection by making it easy to tune an entire `Pipeline` at once, rather than tuning each element in the `Pipeline` separately.